 A woman or girl with low self-esteem and distorted body image is someone who a trafficker believes they can break down and brainwash over time.

 They will buy their potential victims new clothes, take them to get their hair and nails done, perhaps give them a new cell phone (one that their parents and friends can’t track), and make them feel loved, valued, and appreciated like they never have before.

 They may fill the role of a boyfriend or parental figure, depending on the potential victim’s circumstances.

-When it comes to social media, traffickers will send private or public messages on Instagram, Snapchat, and Facebook again tell the potential victim how beautiful they are but also suggesting they could make a lot of money working for the trafficker in the modeling/entertainment industry.
+When it comes to social media, traffickers will send private or public messages on Instagram, Snapchat, and Facebook.
+They’ll tell potential victims how beautiful they are but also suggest they could make a lot of money working for the trafficker in the modeling/entertainment industry.

 Who is most at risk for becoming a sex traffic victim?